LilianaOSullivan/ReactNativeTesting/number-guess/readme.md

 This is a game that enables a user to enter a number, and the application will guess a number that is higher or lower depending on user feedback.

-Specific focus on this app involved learning styling, how styling differers between components(Eg `<Text>` inherits styles, while `<View>` does not), creation of custom components, the use of custom fonts and images, and creating shared constants across components.
+Specific focus on this app involved learning styling, how styling differers between components(Eg `<Text>` inherits styles, while `<View>` does not), creation of custom components, the use of custom fonts and images, creating shared constants across components, Platform specific styling and responsive UI development.

 # Execution
 This app uses Expo, the application can be ran with `expo start`